codebox-calpoly/PolyBuys/docs/contributing.md

 **Note:** Pre-commit hooks will automatically format your code and run linting before each commit!

+## Commit signing (required)

+This repository requires all commits to be cryptographically signed.
+Unsigned commits cannot be merged into protected branches.

+### Recommended setup (SSH signing)
+We recommend using SSH-based commit signing (simpler than GPG):

+1. Generate an SSH key (or reuse an existing one): ssh-keygen -t ed25519 -C "your_email@example.com"

+2. Add the public key to GitHub:
+   Settings → SSH and GPG keys → New SSH key
+   Key type: Signing key

+3. Configure git:
+   git config --global gpg.format ssh git config --global user.signingkey ~/.ssh/id_ed25519.pub git config --global commit.gpgsign true

+Make sure your git email matches a verified email on your GitHub account.

 ## Code Review Expectations

 For authors: